 As soon as Halloween ends, the whole faux-Dutch “village” (it’s more like a theme park) of Huis Ten Bosch reinvents itself by donning festive lights and ringing up Santa Claus.
 Get your tickets online and avoid the rush.
 No one likes queuing during the holiday season.

-Don’t forget their New Year celebrations too.
+Don’t forget their New Year celebrations either.

 Get the best Japan Cheapo hacks direct to your inbox